Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Single Designer

 where $Q$ denotes its Youla parameter.
 Then, $K$ is a retrofit controller if and only if

 \end{theorem}

-A complete proof is given in Appendix~\ref{app:proof1}.
-The essence of the proof, giving an interpretation of the constraint \eqref{eq:gencond_sta}, is explained as follows.
-Let us drop all the terms relevant to $d$ and $z$ in Fig.~\ref{fig:pre_sys}, because they are not essential to prove the internal stability of the resultant feedback system.
-Denoting the Youla parameterization of $\overline{G}$ by
+A complete proof can be found in Appendix~\ref{sec:pfthm}.
+The essence of the proof, which provides an interpretation of the constraint \eqref{eq:gencond_sta}, is explained as follows.
+Let us drop all the terms relevant to $d$ and $z$ in Fig.~\ref{fig:pre_sys}, because they are not essential for proving the internal stability of the resultant feedback system.
+On denoting the Youla parameterization of $\overline{G}$ as